occivink/pyct/README.md

+**Warning**: this repo is still in experimental stage.
+Use the programs here at your own risk, I **will** make compatibility-breaking changes in the beginning.

 # Pyct

 A simple symmetric encryption program.
 Comes with a password management script built on top.

 * `pyct`: the main program which does symmetric encryption/decryption on standard input.
 ```
-A symmetric encryption program
+A symmetric encryption program that uses argon2 password hashing.

 USAGE: pyct <SUBCOMMAND> [OPTIONS]

 SUBCOMMANDS:
-    encrypt    encrypts the data passed on standard input
+    encrypt    Encrypts the data passed on standard input
-    decrypt    decrypts the pyct-encrypted data passed on standard input
+    decrypt    Decrypts the pyct-encrypted data passed on standard input
-    hash       prints a hash, for use with later invocations of pyct
+    hash       Prints the hashed password, for use with later invocations of pyct

 OPTIONS:
     -b, --base-64                   When encrypting, produce base64 output.
 When decrypting, assumes that the input is base64